robotology/himrep/modules/caffeCoder/README.md

 - set BLAS to `open` or `Open` if you installed OpenBLAS as we did: if you still see that the Atlas implementation is not found, this might be an issue with Caffe: in any case, if you check by toggling the advanced mode, you should see that OpenBLAS has been found in your installation directory
 - there is no need to build the Matlab wrapper for Caffe
 - use the cuDNN library if possible (set USE_CUDNN to ON)
 - **important if you are on Ubuntu 16.04 and use GCC 5.3 with CUDA 7.5**: as noted [here](https://github.com/BVLC/caffe/issues/4046), in this case you need to modify the `CMAKE_CXX_FLAGS` CMake variable by appending to it the `-D_FORCE_INLINES` flag.
-You can do it in the `CMakeLists.txt` by modifying the following line:
+You can do it during the interactive configuration step with `ccmake` or by modifying the following line in the `CMakeLists.txt`:

 	```
 	set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -fPIC -D_FORCE_INLINES -Wall")
 	```
-or during the interactive configuration step with `ccmake`.
-Alternatively, you can use CUDA 8 as suggested above.

 Finally, set the `Caffe_DIR` environment variable to the installation path to allow finding Caffe via `find_package`.